tfc/tfc.github.io/posts/2022-12-05-book-review-a-philosophy-of-software-design.md

 consistency (of style/documentation/etc. across the project), performance, and contain a lot of fine-grained advise that should not be unknown to the working programmer.
-Because it can't be summarized by few principles, i do just drop some interesting highlights:
+Because it can't be summarized by few principles, i will just drop some interesting highlights:
-(These read like rules, and such should never be over-applied in dogmatic fashion)
+(These read like rules, but they are not and should never be over-applied in a dogmatic fashion)

 - If an interface *comment* describes its implementation, it indicates that the interface is shallow.